 CSH Surrey launched its Community Fund in 2012 with £10,000 from its reserves.
 Its Fund Panel, comprising co-owners from within CSH Surrey, awards grants every two months to support health and well being projects run by local groups and organisations.
-A further £25,000 has been donated since 2012 from CSH Surrey’s reserves.
+More than £50,000 has now been donated since 2012.
 The Community Fund is managed by the Community Foundation for Surrey, which connects those wishing to give money with those needing funding.

 - Home visitors who spend time with 38 of the residents of 8 local care homes.

 - 1:1 friendships between 23 volunteers and service users, involving visits and fun outings.

 - A pen friend scheme currently offering 48 residents the pleasure of written communication from volunteers.